ArtHitParade

 The former student had in his perfectly legal ownership a copy prepared in period by the NASA from the original signal.
 Never reused before 2008, the three tapes cover in succession all of the EVA.
 The honor of NASA is saved.
 A second reading is done two months later to load this very precious content into a hard drive compatible with modern computers.

-The set of three tapes is estimated in excess of $ 1M for sale by Sotheby's in New York on July 20, lot 104.
+The set of three tapes was sold for $ 1.82M from a lower estimate of $ 1M by Sotheby's on July 20, 2019, lot 104.
 Please watch the video shared by the auction house.

 Before Apollo 11 only the poets knew how to speak about the Moon.
 Nothing was known about its surface which was perhaps toxic.